english language skills

 Transcribing is where you listen to something and write it down, exactly as you heard it.

-You can take any audio/video material and transcribe it.
+You can take any audio or video material and transcribe it.
 Or, you can even try taking notes while you’re listening to it—making you focus on both your writing and listening skills at the same time.

-These exercises will also help you recognize the “keywords” or the main ideas, and that’ll help you understand the material better.
+These exercises will also help you recognize the “keywords” or the main ideas, and that will help you understand the material better.

 Getting into a regular habit of reading will help you for your entire life.
 You won’t only have a great vocabulary for any context, but you’ll also be a more knowledgeable and understanding human being.

-A perfect example is the following one, which includes the 21 best novels for learning English:
+Check out this video, which includes the 21 best novels for learning English.

 And now let’s have a look at some ways to make reading a habit.

-No, you don’t have to read the whole paper (although it’s amazing if you can do so), but do skim the headlines and try to read at least one or two full articles.
+No, you don’t have to read the whole paper, although it’s amazing if you can do so!
+Do skim (quickly read and go over) the headlines and try to read at least one or two full articles.

 As you read the articles, underline unknown words and look up their meanings online or in a dictionary.